brianclements03/my_strava_project/ReadMe.md

 ## The Plan
 - Download and learn about the gpx files that were created for every activity
 - Explore the data; compare and contrast the NRC and Strava data
+    - Include an exploration of the ways that the gpx files are recorded.
+Lag(aka step) from one record to the next (in a single file)?
+        - Working hypothesis: Strava's irregular recording of coordinates is givinig rise to larger rounding errors.
+NRC, conversely, is has a lock-step interval for recording coordinates, thereby regularizing round and resulting in a more accurate distance (and time...speed...etc) metric.
 - Parse the gpx files; calculate certain measures I will need
 - Merge the files from the two different sources into a single dataframe and .csv
 - Export to Tableau and conduct further exploration and visualizations